Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-\subsubsection{The Variety of the Start of SFHs in Massive Galaxies}
+\subsubsection{The\,Variety of\,the Start of SFHs in Massive Galaxies}

-finally, we briefly concentrate on when the star formation started for the individual galaxies in the subsamples.
+Finally, we briefly concentrate on when the star formation started for the individual galaxies in the subsamples.
 We assume the start of the star formation for each galaxy can be given by its $t_{5}$ (calculated from their individual galaxy SFH) or, even, by its $t_{1}$.

-Fig.~\ref{fig:res_t5_t1hist} shows the diversity in the values of $t_{5}$ (left) and $t_{1}$ (right) for the three subsamples of galaxies and the different methods used to calculate their SFHs: the main sample at $1<z<4$ (2D-SPS method and ground-truth from particles in r$_{\text{phot}}$), their descendants at $z=0$ (ground-truth from all particles and from particles inside $2\times$r$_{hm}$), and the whole population of very massive galaxies at $z=0$ (all particles and particles inside $2\times$r$_{hm}$).
-The median values of both $t_{5}$ and $t_{1}$ for the main $1<z<4$ sample given by the 2D-SPS are consistent with the ground-truth for this sample (with differences of 0.26 and 0.19 Gyr, respectively), even though the histogram for our 2D-SPS method predicts that some galaxies start to form a bit earlier ($\sim 0.2-0.4$ Gyr earlier) than expected according to the database.
-Regarding the distributions of the two subsamples at $z=0$, their median $t_{5}$ and $t_{1}$ are similar and also consistent with each other.
+Fig.~\ref{fig:res_t5_t1hist} shows the diversity in the values of $t_{5}$ (left) and $t_{1}$ (right) for the main sample of progenitors at $1<z<4$ (2D-SPS method and ground-truth from particles in r$_{\text{phot}}$), their descendants at $z=0$ (ground-truth from particles inside $2\times$r$_{hm}$), the whole population of very massive galaxies at $z=0$ (particles inside $2\times$r$_{hm}$), and massive galaxies at $1<z<4$ (ground-truth from particles inside r$_{\text{phot}}$).
+For clarity, in the case of the population of very massive galaxies at $z=0$ we do not include the histogram but only its statistical values (median and quartiles).
+The median values of both $t_{5}$ and $t_{1}$ for the main $1<z<4$ progenitors sample given by the 2D-SPS (in red) are consistent with the ground-truth (in blue) for this sample (with differences of 0.26 and 0.19$\,$Gyr, respectively), even though the histogram for our 2D-SPS method predicts that some galaxies start to form a bit earlier ($\sim$0.2-0.4$\,$Gyr earlier) than expected according to the database.
+These differences are already visible in Fig.~\ref{fig:res_fig2}, where the SFH corresponding to the 2D-SPS analysis (red curve) rises faster in the beginning than that of the simulated particles (in blue).
+Regarding the distributions of the two subsamples at $z=0$ (descendants of the main $1<z<4$ sample in orange and the whole populations of M$_{\ast}>10^{11}$ M$_{\odot}$ galaxies in black), their median $t_{5}$ and $t_{1}$ are similar and also consistent with each other.
+This also happens with the ground-truth values of massive galaxies at $1<z<4$ (in cyan) and our main $1<z<4$ sample (in blue), and, consequently, suggests again that the whole population of massive $1<z<4$ galaxies tends to reproduce the earliest formation times of actual massive progenitors (at the same high-redshift range) of M$_{\ast}>10^{11}\,$M$_{\odot}$ galaxies at $z=0$.

 Fig.~\ref{fig:res_t5_t1hist} can be useful if we want to know where to look for the first star formation episodes in massive galaxies.
-According to the ground-truth distribution of $t_{5}$ and $t_{1}$ for the $1<z<4$ sample of massive galaxies, 25\% of these galaxies would have formed 1\% (5\%) of its stellar mass by $z \sim 8$ (6), and 50\% of the galaxies by $z \sim 7$ (5).
+According to the ground-truth distribution of $t_{5}$ and $t_{1}$ for the main $1<z<4$ sample of massive progenitors (in blue), 25\% of these galaxies would have formed 1\% (5\%) of its stellar mass by $z \sim 8$ (6), and 50\% of the galaxies by $z \sim 7$ (5).